Valuation Guide

 One practical note: the turnaround clock does not start until you have submitted complete information.
 Incomplete financial statements, a messy cap table, or missing funding round documentation are the most common causes of delays regardless of provider.

-Among all the dimensions in a 409A valuation providers comparison, methodology and audit defensibility should carry the most weight.
-A cheap, fast report that fails an IRS challenge costs far more than an expensive, slow one that holds up — both in direct tax exposure and in reputational damage with employees whose options are retroactively deemed in-the-money.
+Methodology and audit defensibility should carry the most weight in any provider comparison because a cheap, fast report that fails an IRS challenge costs far more than an expensive, slow one that holds up — both in direct tax exposure and in reputational damage with employees whose options are retroactively deemed in-the-money.

 The 409A safe harbor under Treasury Regulations Section 1.409A-1(b)(5)(iv) requires a qualified independent appraiser applying a reasonable valuation method.
 The AICPA Practice Aid on valuation of privately-held-company equity securities provides the accepted framework.
 All best 409A valuation firms in 2026 should be able to demonstrate compliance with this framework on request.